Xiaofei-it/pinoc/docs/zlang/docs/functions_libraries.md

 provided by Zlang.
 See `xiaofei.library.zlang.InternalJavaFunction` for the internal Java functions provided by Zlang.

-## Build a Java library on the JVM
+## Build a Java library at Java runtime

 To build a Java library which contains the above `log1` and `log2` functions: